 - Certify or re-certify electoral roll

 An election is held within 60 days from the date that the House of Representatives or the State Legislative Assembly is dissolved.
-A Malaysians citizen, who is at least 21 years old on the nomination day, can either represent a party or stand as an independent candidate.
+A Malaysian citizen, who is at least 21 years old on the nomination day, can represent a party or stand as an independent candidate.
 He or she must be a resident of the state if contesting a state seat.

 The papers must be submitted between 9am and 10am on the nomination day by the candidate, the proposer and seconder or by any one of them.
 Between 10am and 11am, the nomination papers will be displayed for scrutiny and objection.
 If only one candidate is nominated, the Returning Officer will declare him/her as elected without contest.